 Head Womens Novice Coach

 Rebecca Gero graduated from Morristown High School in 2012 and began rowing as a freshman in high school.
 Freshman and sophomore year, she spent rowing for Unity Crew, an all-girls team based out of Lake Parsippany run by a resident of Mountain Lakes.
 Junior and senior year of high school, Rebecca rowed for Mountain Lakes as a Captain of the girl’s team.
 After high school, Rebecca went on to row D1 at University of Rhode Island.
 Due to physical injury, she retired from rowing and returned to NJ.
-Upon her return, she was added to the coaching staff at the Mountain Lakes Rowing Club.
+Upon her return, she was added to the coaching staff at Row New Jersey.
 She has been one of our coaches for four years.
 Additionally, she is working as an ABA in the Morris School District while continuing her education to complete her degrees in Elementary Ed. and Psychology.

 Gabrielle (Gaby) Rice

 Mens Varsity Assistant Coach

 Gabrielle Rice graduated this past May from Rutgers University with a Bachelor of Arts in Philosophy where she was a varsity Division 1 rower.
 Gaby rowed at Rutgers from sophomore to senior year and raced in their first three Big10 championship regattas.
 She grew up in Roxbury and attended Roxbury High School where she played field hockey.
 Gaby brings with her valuable insights as to what it takes to succeed academically and athletically at a major NCAA rowing program.